Gasoline: Tetraethyl lead

-In August 2021, the UN Environment Programme announced that leaded petrol had been eradicated worldwide, with Algeria being the last country to deplete its reserves.
+In August 2021, the UN Environment Programme announced that leaded gasoline had been eradicated worldwide, with Algeria being the last country to deplete its reserves.
 UN Secretary-General António Guterres called the eradication of leaded petrol an "international success story".
 He also added: "Ending the use of leaded petrol will prevent more than one million premature deaths each year from heart disease, strokes and cancer, and it will protect children whose IQs are damaged by exposure to lead".
 Greenpeace called the announcement "the end of one toxic era".
 However, leaded gasoline continues to be used in aeronautic, auto racing, and off-road applications.
 The use of leaded additives is still permitted worldwide for the formulation of some grades of aviation gasoline such as 100LL, because the required octane rating is difficult to reach without the use of leaded additives.

 Different additives have replaced lead compounds.
-The most popular additives include aromatic hydrocarbons, ethers(MTBE and ETBE), and alcohols, most commonly ethanol.
+The most popular additives include aromatic hydrocarbons, ethers (MTBE and ETBE), and alcohols, most commonly ethanol.